Registration is currently OPEN for Spring Classes!

 Take Flight!
 Drone STEM-Grades 4-6

-Students explore how drones are used in the real world, learn basic flight skills, safety rules and teamwork as they get to fly drones themselves!
+Students explore how drones are used in the real world, learn basic flight skills, safety rules and teamwork as they get to fly drones and drive robots themselves!
 Please note one session will be at the UAlbany Drone Lab.

 Hydrogen Grand Prix: Intro to Fuel Cells-Grades 5-8